cybozu-go/cattage/docs/design.md

 https://blog.kintone.io/entry/production-grade-delivery-workflow-using-argocd#Multi-tenancy

-However, the mechanism has the following problems:
+However, the mechanism still has the following problems:

 - Tenant users cannot create app-of-apps Application resources.
 They need to ask an administrator for that.
 - Application resources are not strictly validated.
 Tenant users can specify Project for other tenants, and can also specify duplicate names.